pathdata/UNMaSk/README.md

  </p>

 `Figure 1.
 Overview schematic of UNMaSk pipeline for DCIS segmentation a.
-UNet architecture for tissue segmentation and one of the existing deep learning methods, single-shot detector (SSD) architecture, used for DCIS detection. b Spatial Voronoi tessellation to examine local tissue ecology for each DCIS duct, based on deep learning results on DCIS segmentation and single-cell classification.
+UNet architecture for tissue segmentation and one of the existing deep learning methods, single-shot detector (SSD) architecture, used for DCIS detection. b.
+Spatial Voronoi tessellation to examine local tissue ecology for each DCIS duct, based on deep learning results on DCIS segmentation and single-cell classification.
 Examples shown are immune depleted and immune predominant/inflamed ecology local to individual DCIS ducts from the DCIS immune colocalisation/Morisita Score (MS) spatial analysis.`